 However, the worry about these painful symptoms instead creates more stress and intense fear of the symptoms.

 Later, the patient’s anxiety is the anxiety itself, and the chronic anxiety evolves into an internal fear.
 The patient’s fear is the fear itself, and it is no longer the disease itself, which leads to a strange circle.
 And the patient gets confused about what the symptoms are.
 The new stresses are added.
 More stress triggers more symptoms, and eventually, a vicious cycle develops.

 Psychologist Claire Weeks calls this cycle “neuron sensitization.
 It is believed that all people with OCD experience a similar painful feeling of powerlessness.

 Usually, as soon as this phenomenon appears, the first thing the patient thinks of is how to get rid of it.
 But, as always, as I have shared with you.
 All the difficulties and tribulations we encounter are here to help us grow.
 We can’t get our way through resistance.
 The only way to be healed is to accept it unconditionally.

 People who don’t dare to face their true selves, people who are afraid to meet their illness head-on, will never learn the correct way to deal with panic.

-I want to share the words from Dr Claire Weeks.
+I want to share the words of Dr Claire Weeks.